daydy225/fullstack-hy2022/part2/dataforcountries/README.md

 ## step 2

 Improve on the application in the previous step, such that when the names of multiple countries are shown on the page there is a button next to the name of the country, which when pressed shows the view for that country

+## step 3

+Add to the view showing the data of a single country, the weather report for the capital of that country.